 After that, the parts shall be cleaned to remove all residual magnetic particle materials.
 If wet fluorescent MPI was performed, the part shall be scanned with the backlight to assure that the cleaning is adequate.

-Advantages of Magnetic Particle Test
+Advantages of Magnetic Particle Inspection/Test

 - Find flaws on the surface and near surfaces